 At no cost to the participant, ACE provides online courses followed by hands-on, in-person training that develops the skills needed for a career in the machine tool industry.
 No prior training or experience is required to enroll in the ACE computer numerical control (CNC) machining training program.

 To participate, applicants need to register for both an ACE online training and an in-person training.
-Online training should be completed before the in-person training which takes place April 20 to May 18 from 9 am to 5 pm at UNT Discovery Park (Saturdays).
+Online training should be completed before the in-person training which takes place October 12 to November 16 (Saturdays) from 9 am to 4 pm at UNT Discovery Park.
 Participants under 18 are not eligible for this bootcamp.
 However they can participate in future editions of the in-person training in a date to be posted.

 Registration